-Two years after the Norman conquest of England in 1066 the citizens of York rebelled against Norman rule.
-The rebellion was put down but York suffered devastation during Williams Harry of the North campaign.
+Two years after the Norman conquest of England in 1066, the citizens of York rebelled against Norman rule.
+The rebellion was stopped but York suffered devastation during William’s Harrying of the North campaign.

 The first stone Minster was destroyed by fire during the uprising and the Normans decided to build the new Minster on the same site.
 The building was started by Archbishop Thomas in 1080.

 1190 saw the infamous massacre of the Jews.
-It is said that up to 500 men women and children were slaughtered.
+It’s said that up to 500 men, women, and children were slaughtered.

 York was a major wool trading centre in the middle ages and became the capital of the ecclesiastical province of the Church of England.